hi-swapx/docs/sdk/v3/guides/liquidity/02-minting-position.md

 ## Configuring and executing our minting transaction

 The Position instance is then passed as input to the `NonfungiblePositionManager`'s `addCallParameters` function.
-The function also requires an [`AddLiquidityOptions`](https://github.com/SwapX/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/nonfungiblePositionManager.ts#L77) object as its second parameter.
-This is either of type [`MintOptions`](https://github.com/SwapX/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/nonfungiblePositionManager.ts#L74) for minting a new position or [`IncreaseOptions`](https://github.com/SwapX/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/nonfungiblePositionManager.ts#L75) for adding liquidity to an existing position.
-For this example, we're using a `MintOptions` to create our position.

 ```typescript
 import { MintOptions, NonfungiblePositionManager } from '@swapx/v3-sdk'